Rules, Policies and Procedures 2022-2023

-Welcome to Whittier Elementary School!
+Welcome to Whittier STEAM!
 This manual is designed to acquaint parents and students with our school policy and procedures.
 We hope you use this manual throughout the year.
 Please read the information provided and discuss these issues and ideas with your children.

 Accidents and Illness

 Students involved in minor accidents such as skinned knees and scrapes will be cared for by the school staff.
 If there is any question regarding the seriousness of an injury, parents will be called.

 If it is necessary for a child to be sent home because of an accident or illness, you (the parent/guardian) will be notified to come and get the child.
 If the parent/guardian cannot be reached, the person designated for emergencies will be notified.
 If none of the designated people can be contacted, the principal or the principal designee will decide what to do and may – depending on the situation – call for medical assistance.
 It is vital that the school be provided with up-to-date residence, work, and emergency phone numbers.

 Americans Disability Act (ADA)

 The ADA allows for reasonable accommodations to be made in order for a person with a disability to receive an appropriate education.
 If you suspect your child may have a disability, please contact the principal.
 The Student Services Team will meet to evaluate and determine what action or accommodation, if any, is appropriate.

 The Utah Compulsory Attendance Laws require all school age children to be in school.
 Parents may excuse up to 7 days per school year.
 In order for an absence to be excused beyond that point, documentation must be provided to verify doctor or dental visit, funeral or family emergency.

 Please plan your vacations for times other than school days wherever possible.
 If you must take a vacation during school days, please see the office to determine how to provide the needed documentation.
 Please also make arrangements ahead of time with the teacher to obtain homework/assignments for the time your child will be missing.